sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Network Information - Can be used to determine what internet connection is being used I.e wifi, cellular etc
 - Vibration - Trigger vibration in mobile devices
 - Battery - Detect if the battery is low on the device
+- classList - A performance optimized API to manipulate classes on elements. div.classList.add("class"); IE10+

 <h3>JavaScript Frameworks</h3>
 - JavaScript Frameworks which add content to the DOM on page load eg. AngularJS, Backbone JS etc have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).
 With extra configuration pages can be recreted as HTML Snapshots & hosted on alternative URL's to index the content.